 David H. Magers

-About MeDavid is in his twenty-fifth year at Mississippi College.
+About MeDavid is in his twenty-sixth year at Mississippi College.
 During this time he has taught over 30 different classes in four different disciplines.

 Electronic structure theory, accurate calculation of molecular properties, models for determining conventional strain energies, models for computing heats of formation, and the dialog between science and religion.